learn-co-curriculum/phase-0-intro-to-css/README.md

 - The element's relationship with surrounding elements (a `p` within an element with class of `.infobox`)

-With global rules, targeting the type selector is preferred.
+With styles that apply to the every instance of a tag across your site (called _global rules_), targeting the type selector is preferred.
 Type selectors are used to select elements based on their HTML element type.
 For example if you want the body of the page to have a black background, your selector syntax may be `html` or `body`.
 For anchors, you selector would be `a`.
 A few more